slint-ui/slint/docs/building.md

 The documentation for the different crates is built using rustdoc.

-The language reference has snippets in the .slint language which can be previewed by injecting html to the documentation with the `--html-in-header` rustdoc flag.
+The language documentation has snippets in the .slint language which can be previewed by injecting html to the documentation with the `--html-in-header` rustdoc flag.

 Use the following command line to build the documentation to include preview of the .slint files.